PwtanSG/cicd-react-app/README.md

 ## Usage
 - Update code and push to Github repo.
 - Jenkins will be trigger to deploy new frontend build to S3 bucket
+- Access the URL of the S3 bucket static hosting website for the new build